Generic selectors

 Stamford Bridge – London

 Interestingly, Stamford Bridge isn't the largest of stadiums when you think about the prestige of Chelsea.
-In fact, Stamford Bridge can host just over 40,000 fans at full capacity.
-But given its prime location in London, it is one of the stadiums that any football fan in England definitely needs to go and check out.
+Stamford Bridge can host just over 40,000 fans at full capacity.
+But given its prime location in London, it is one of the stadiums that any football fan in England needs to go and check out.

 Not only is the stadium itself a sight to behold, but there is evidence of Chelsea's previous successes everywhere.